EricssonResearch/dnt/doc/value_transfer.md

 ### Interface property

 Interfaces can have read-only properties (e.g. MAC address, IP address) that assignments in `edit` actions can use as data source.
 The optional `get_property_reader()` virtual method returns the appropriate value Producer for the properties based on their names, and checks compatibility with the given target where the produced value is intended to be stored.

-### Object (never implemented)

-The stateful pipeline object generates its data, and it is fed to a Consumer as an assignment in an `edit` action.
-Possible candidate for value Producer: Sequence Generator.
-In the current design the Sequence Generator writes into the packet property slot `sequence`.

-### Packet property (removed)

-Similarly to the property reader, this capability of the `edit` action was removed in favor of dedicated actions for accessing the packet property slots.

 ## Value comparison